wp-plugins/woocommerce-bulk-discount/readme.txt

 to items in the shopping cart, dependently on ordered quantity and on concrete product.

-The plugin is designed for WooCommerce versions 2.0.x.
+WooCommerce version 2.0+ required.

 Let us examine some examples of usage.

-*   You may want to feature such discount policy in your store that if a customer orders more than 5 items of some product, he/she would pay the price of this order line lowered by 10%.
+*   You may want to feature such discount policy in your store that if customer orders more than 5 items of some product, he/she would pay the price of this order line lowered by 10%.